 - Avoid gums or flavors (they can affect your gut and tastebuds)

-I’ve spent the last 3 years creating my own protein powder because what I needed wasn’t out there.
+I've spent the last three years creating my own protein powder because what I needed wasn't out there.
 Protein Smoothie Boost is a combination of finely milled organic plant-based proteins and healthy fats that enhances your smoothie.
-Yet doesn’t overpower it with gross flavors or textures.
+Use it in a vanilla protein shake or a tropical smoothie— it's so versatile!

 The key to making this nourishing vanilla protein shake is nutrient-dense ingredients paired with healthy fats and protein.

-- Cashew milk: I like to use Elmhurst cashew milk ever since they took 1st place in the Best Almond Milk of 2020.
+- Cashew milk: I like to use Elmhurst cashew milk ever since this brand took 1st place in the Best Almond Milk of 2021.
 It has the highest protein count (and no funky ingredients).
-Yes, it’s pricy… but it’s worth it.
+Yes it's pricy, but it's worth it.

 - Raw Cashews: adding just a tablespoon of raw cashews can boost a smoothie 20% in protein and thicken it too.
 For a creamier smoothie, soak the cashews for 30 minutes before adding to the blender.